 Mulching a new garden bed

-If you are mulching an area to be planted with new plants first dig the soil over, remove weeds and add aged cow manure, compost and sprinkle some pelletized chicken manure.
+If you are mulching a new garden bed first dig the soil over, remove weeds and add aged cow manure, compost and sprinkle some pelletized chicken manure.
 This is great for vegetable gardens, flowers and trees.
 This will provide long lasting nutrients as it breaks down in the soil.

 Mulching under established trees